Skip to Content

 A simple question with dozens of answers depending on where you live and your preferences.

 I usually use either Lobo or Maesri because they are available and have decent flavour.
-Mae ploy is also good but more difficult for me to get my hands on.
+Mae ploy is also good, but it's more difficult for me to get my hands on.

 Is it easy to make homemade Thai red curry paste?